International Federation of Red Cross and Red Crescent Societies: Missions begin

 In December 1948 the League of Red Cross Societies was invited, along with the ICRC and AFSC, by the United Nations to take part in a $32 million emergency relief program working with Palestinian refugees.
 The League was given responsibility for Lebanon, Syria, and Jordan, and the American Friends Service Committee for the Gaza Strip.

 Following disastrous weather conditions that afflicted parts of the world between 1951 and 1954, the league's relief activities became more operational and were no longer entirely informational.
 During those years, the league issued numerous appeals and showed great efficiency in disaster relief operations.
 In the late 1950s, there was a marked increase in the number of recognized Red Cross and Red Crescent National Societies due to decolonisation.
 By the end of the 1960s, there were more than 100 societies around the world.
 On December 10, 1963, the league and the ICRC jointly received the Nobel Peace Prize.

 In 1983, the League of Red Cross Societies was renamed the "League of Red Cross and Red Crescent Societies" to reflect the growing number of National Societies operating under the Red Crescent symbol.
 Three years later, the seven fundamental principles of the Movement, as adopted at the XXth International Conference of the Red Cross in 1965, were incorporated into the league's statutes.
 The name of the league was changed again during the General Assembly of 1991 to its current official designation the "International Federation of Red Cross and Red Crescent Societies" (IFRC).
-In 1997, the ICRC and the IFRC signed the Seville Agreement which further defined the responsibilities of both organisations within the Movement.
+In 1997, the ICRC and the IFRC signed the Seville Agreement, which further defined the responsibilities of both organisations within the Movement.

-Until the beginning of the 1990s all disaster relief operations were responded as one Federation in a multilateral form.
+Until the beginning of the 1990s, all disaster relief operations were responded to as one Federation in a multilateral form.
 Donor red cross national societies were used to provide support through the Federation Secretariat, with money and human resources to support the Federation in the response to disasters under the coordination and leadership of the Federation Secretariat.
 The focus at that time was of one team, with a common mission, common goals in support of a sister red cross or red crescent society affected by a disaster.

 Hurricane Mitch affected few countries in Central America in 1998.
 The disaster relief efforts could be considered one of the disaster response operations that change the course of multilateralism within the membership of the International Federation.
 Since then, bilateralism become the new norm, and the reduce number of red cross from wealthy countries responding to disasters and expanding to development work continuously grow during the 2000s, including the growing number of red crescent societies operating internationally.

 In 2004, the IFRC began its largest mission to date after the tsunami disaster in South Asia.
 More than 40 National Societies worked with more than 22,000 volunteers to bring relief to the countless victims left without food and shelter and endangered by the risk of epidemics.